 Bloomberg Tax Management Portfolios

 Tax Management Portfolio, Accounting for Trusts and Estates, No. 853, explains how to account for income and principal of an estate or trust.
 Income and principal must be determined for a number of reasons.
 Receipts and disbursements must be allocated properly to income or principal, as the case may be.

 This Portfolio explains how to account for income and principal of an estate or trust.

 This Portfolio provides detailed coverage of the rules governing the income taxation of estates, trusts, and their beneficiaries and the rules of subchapter J of the Code.

 This Portfolio discusses the scheme for taxing "income in respect of a decedent" (IRD).

 This Portfolio discusses aspects of tax planning in connection with administration of an estate or trust and includes, but is not limited to, the subject of after-death tax planning.

-Bloomberg Tax Portfolio, Administrative Powers, No. 820, describes and analyzes the development of the law with regard to the estate and gift tax consequences of various administrative powers granted to trustees; reserved by a settlor or a decedent; or held by an executor, custodian, or others, including third parties such as trust protectors.
+Tax Management Portfolio, Administrative Powers, No. 820, describes and analyzes the development of the law with regard to the estate and gift tax consequences of various administrative powers granted to trustees; reserved by a settlor or a decedent; or held by an executor, custodian, or others, including third parties such as trust protectors.